 They’re from FIGS!
 FIGS compression socks offer 20-30 mmHg compression, are long enough and sturdy enough to stay put for 12-hours, and I’ve washed them quite a few times since I got them a few months ago and they’ve withstood the washings and have no faded.
 They come in the pictured cranium pink, grey pills, or a slick black and grey.

 My second favorite are Cherokee True Support, they’re not as durable or offer as much support but are a good purchase for the price.
 They provide 12 mmHg compression.
 The price may vary depending on where you get them, but they’re about $10.
-If you get them at Lydia’s Uniforms, they’re usually $7.99.

 If you’re looking for thicker socks, Nabee Socks are a great option.
 They’re a little shorter than the Cherokee and provide 15-20 mmHg compression.
 They were a bit too short for me, but they are a great option.